-Vegan key lime pie that's entirely grain-free, paleo-friendly, and refined sugar-free bursting with the flavors of bright citrus and luscious coconut.
+A reader-favorite recipe, this vegan key lime pie is grain-free, paleo-friendly, and refined sugar-free.
+The creamy filling bursts with the flavors of bright citrus and luscious coconut all wrapped up in a cinnamon-kissed crust.

-Key lime pie is divine any time of year, but I especially appreciate it during winter and early spring, when I'm craving fruit desserts but there's still not much in season in California.
-Enter lime pie, with its bright hue and sunny taste chasing away the dregs of winter.
+Of all pie recipes, key lime pie is divine any time of year, but I especially appreciate it during winter and early spring, when I'm craving fruit desserts but there's still not much in season in California.
+Enter this vegan lime pie, with its bright hue and sunny taste chasing away the dregs of winter.
 Macadamia nuts, cashews, and coconut all whisper of tropical vacations and sunny beaches.

-After I shared this no-bake lemon tart several years ago, I immediately started plotting a coconut-lime version of it.
+After I shared this no-bake lemon tart and gluten-free lime curd tart several years ago, I immediately started plotting a mash-up of the two.
 It was worth the wait!
 So today I present to you this vegan key lime pie recipe accented with a toasted coconut crust, a coconut-cashew key lime filling, and a coconut yogurt topping.
 It's tangy, creamy, bright, and so satisfying.
-I hope you love it as much as we do!

 Vegan Key Lime Pie Ingredients & Substitution Suggestions